telerik/winforms-docs/spellchecker/spellchecking-modes.md

 You are presented with a list of all possible suggestions, from which you can choose a word to replace the wrong one.
 Alternatively, you can ignore the word or add it to a custom dictionary.

->note This dialog will be called on every word considered wrong.
+>tip This dialog will be called on every word considered wrong.

->note SpellCheckMode.WordByWord is the default value of the SpellCheckMode property so unless you have a complex scenario where you need to go from *WordByWord* to *AllAtOnce* and back, you do not need to set the property.
+>tip SpellCheckMode.WordByWord is the default value of the SpellCheckMode property so unless you have a complex scenario where you need to go from *WordByWord* to *AllAtOnce* and back, you do not need to set the property.

 ### Check All Words at Once